Will I Go Bald If My Dad Is Bald?

 Having a bald father increases your chance of inheriting MPB, but it's not guaranteed.
 Genetics are complex, and contributions from both sides of your family are involved.

-So, if your dad is bald, there's no longer a need to fear the future.
-By understanding genetic factors and taking proactive steps, you can manage the onset of hair loss.
+So, if your dad is bald, there's no need to fear the future.
+By understanding genetic factors and taking proactive steps, you can manage what's coming.
+No more stressing around about who's bald in your family tree.

 One final tip: buy a reliable head shaver as your first investment in the shaving game.